Mainland Company Setup in Dubai 2026

 The Memorandum of Association is drafted and notarised, then paired with an Ejari-registered tenancy that satisfies the registered-office requirement.

-DED licence issuance process icon
+DET licence issuance process icon

-DED licence issuance
+DET licence issuance

 The licence application is lodged and followed through to issuance, giving you the document that lets the company trade across the UAE.